Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Asynchrony-resilient Byzantine total-order broadcast

+At the beginning of the protocol, each awake process $p_i$ comes equipped with an initial set of \textsc{vote} messages, denoted as~\(\mathcal{M}_0^i\).
+These messages originate from a set of processes~\(\mathcal{P}_0\), each supporting a specific log~\(\Lambda\).
+We require that the cardinality of~\(H_r\) exceeds~\(\frac{2}{3}\) of the cardinality of~\(O_r \cup \mathcal{P}_0\), and each set~\(\mathcal{M}_0^i\) contains a maximum of one message per process.
 Process~\(p_i\) tallies all the votes it has accumulated from round~\(r\) and discards equivocations.
 Furthermore, it discards votes in \(\mathcal{M}_0^i\) sent by processes from which~\(p_i\) has received a new \textsc{vote} message in round~\(r\).
-As a result, by the end of the protocol, process~\(p_i\) holds at most one vote per process in~\(\mathcal{P}_0 \cup S_r\).
+As a result, by the end of the protocol, process~\(p_i\) holds at most one vote per process in~\(\mathcal{P}_0 \cup O_r\).
 The \textsc{vote} message from round~\(r\) takes precedence over the initial set of votes \(\mathcal{M}_0^i\).
 The set of all remaining \textsc{vote} messages, referred to as~\(\mathcal{M}_r^i\), is then employed to output logs with a grade, aligning with the methodology in Figure~\ref{fig:graded-agreement-mmr}.
-The requirement for grade~$0$ is a quorum of \(\frac{1}{3}\) and for grade~$1$, a quorum of \(\frac{2}{3}\).
+The requirement for grade~$0$ is a quorum of \(\frac{1}{3}\) and for grade~$1$, a quorum of~\(\frac{2}{3}\).
+It is worth noting that when \(\mathcal{M}_0^i = \emptyset\) for all \(p_i\), we revert to the standard graded agreement from Figure~\ref{fig:graded-agreement-mmr}.